GluuFederation/flex/docs/admin/admin-ui/auth-server-contents.md

 ## Sessions

-The Janssen Server OP stores user session data in persistence.
+The Janssen Auth Server stores user session data in persistence.
 This screen lists the active session details and the administrator can revoke the sessions of the selected user.

 ![image](../../assets/admin-ui/sessions.png)